Mitch Marner

-Mitchell Marner (born May 5, 1997) is a Canadian professional ice hockey right winger and alternate captain for the Toronto Maple Leafs of the National Hockey League (NHL).
-He was selected fourth overall by the Maple Leafs in the 2015 NHL Entry Draft.
+Mitchell Daniel Marner (born May 5, 1997) is a Canadian professional ice hockey right winger for the Vegas Golden Knights of the National Hockey League (NHL).
+He was selected fourth overall by the Toronto Maple Leafs in the 2015 NHL entry draft.

 Playing career

 Minor

 While Marner was growing up, he began developing his on ice skills with 3 Zones Hockey School.
 He attended The Hill Academy in Vaughan, Ontario, and then Blyth Academy.

 Marner played his minor career in the Durham Region and the Greater Toronto Hockey League (GTHL).
 He played in the 2011–12 season with the Vaughan Kings and went on to win a GTHL title.

 For the 2012–13 season, Marner transitioned to the Don Mills Flyers of the GTHL, where he played his minor midget year, registering 86 points in 55 games.
 He finished second in scoring in the GTHL behind Dylan Strome (who was then playing with the Toronto Marlboros).
 At the end of his season with the Flyers, Marner was immediately invited to join the St. Michael's Buzzers of the Ontario Junior A Hockey League, where he went on to win a championship.

 During his minor midget season, Marner was initially unsure of his plans for the following season.
 He received a scholarship offer from the University of Michigan to play for the Wolverines ice hockey team, while also being drafted by the London Knights in the first round of the 2013 OHL Priority Selection, 19th overall.